limine-bootloader/limine/CONFIG.md

 * Chainload protocol on UEFI:
   * `IMAGE_PATH` - URI of the EFI application to chainload.
   * `RESOLUTION` - The resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.
-* stivale and stivale2 protocols:
-  * `KERNEL_PATH` - The URI path of the kernel.
-  * `MODULE_PATH` - The URI path to a module.
-  * `MODULE_STRING` - A string to be passed to a module.

-  **Note:** One can define these 2 last variable multiple times to specify multiple modules.
-  The entries will be matched in order.
-E.g.: The 1st module path entry will be matched to the 1st module string entry that appear, and so on.

-  **Note**: If `MODULE_STRING` is not specified for an entry, the `MODULE_STRING` will default to the `MODULE_PATH`.

-  * `RESOLUTION` - The resolution to be used should the kernel request a graphical framebuffer.
-This setting takes the form of `<width>x<height>x<bpp>` and *overrides* any resolution requested by the kernel, or automatic resolution requests.
-If the resolution is not available, Limine will pick another one automatically.
-Omitting `<bpp>` will default to 32.
-  * `KASLR` - For relocatable kernels, if set to `no`, disable kernel address space layout randomisation.
-KASLR is enabled by default.
-  * `TEXTMODE` - If set to `yes`, prefer text mode if the kernel has no video mode requirements.
-(Only for stivale2)
 * Chainload protocol on BIOS:
   * `DRIVE` - The 1-based BIOS drive to chainload, if omitted, assume boot drive.
   * `PARTITION` - The 1-based BIOS partition to chainload, if omitted, chainload drive (MBR).